JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 - **Infrastructure Costs:** An organization bears the cost of owning and maintaining the physical hardware or virtual machines for the cluster nodes.
 Note that every few years an on premise solution might require upgrades of the hardware as it becomes outdated or more prone to failures.

-- **Backup System Costs:** Implementing a reliable backup system incurs additional costs.
+- **Backup System Costs:** Implementing a reliable backup and data replication system incurs additional costs.

 ### Solution 2: Cloud Provider Deployment with Autoscaling

 Utilizing a cloud provider offers the advantage of scalability and flexibility.
-In this solution, I propose to use multiple nodes that share a database in the cloud, leveraging the cloud provider's autoscaling capabilities to handle increased load.
-The data is stored using object storage like Amazon S3, ensuring scalability for file storage.
-The usage of autoscalability features that most cloud providers offer is a must to reduce the costs and satisfy fluctuating workloads.
+In this solution, I propose to use multiple nodes that share a database in the cloud, leveraging the cloud provider's horizontal autoscaling capabilities to handle and balance the load.
+The data is stored using object storage like Amazon S3, ensuring seamless data storage scalability.
+The usage of autoscalability features that most cloud providers offer is a must in order to reduce costs and satisfy fluctuating workloads.

 #### Why Amazon with S3?

 - **Scalability:** Amazon Web Services (AWS) provides robust autoscaling features, allowing the platform to dynamically adjust resources based on demand.
+In the principle of Composability this allows to scale only those resources that are needed, in a seamless fashion.

-- **Object Storage:** Amazon S3 is a reliable and scalable object storage service, suitable for handling large amounts of file data, it also offers backup options.
+- **Object Storage:** Amazon S3 is a reliable and scalable object storage service, suitable for handling large amounts of file data, it also offers backup and data replication options.

-- **Managed Database Services:** AWS offers managed database services like Amazon RDS, simplifying database maintenance and scalability, from what I find on the web it's possible to use RDS as the backend for Nextcloud.
+- **Managed Database Services:** AWS offers managed database services like Amazon RDS, which can be used as database backend for Nextcloud, simplifying maintenance and scalability.